Best mirrorless cameras iMore 2021

 If you want our recommendation

 Should you buy a digital camera in 2020?
 That depends on what you're shooting and where.
-Mirrorless cameras are the future and they are some of the best digital cameras you can buy, and each year they get more impressive.
+Mirrorless cameras are the future, and they are some of the best digital cameras you can buy, and each year they get more impressive.
+The camera that tops the rest is the Nikon Z6 II.
+It's a full-frame shooter with IBIS, works well for any shooting style, and comes with an ultra-sharp f/4 kit lens.

 If you're just getting your feet wet, start with the highly-regarded Olympus OM-D E-M10 Mark V. A micro four-thirds camera, this one is a great all-around shooter that's small enough to take anywhere.